Commands Sent Forth

-Isaiah is another Old Testament author who compares God’s revealed truth to precipitation: “As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: it will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it” (Is.
+Another Old Testament author, Isaiah, compared God’s revealed truth to precipitation: “As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth.
+It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it” (Is.
 55:10,11).

 A contemporary worship song contains these lovely lyrics: “Receive in your hearts that which can save you, cleanse you and change you, set your lives free. / Let it take root there, growing unhindered, filling your hearts with truth about me. / My word will never return to me empty.
 By it I’ll feed you.
 By it you’ll see / my word alone can meet your hearts’ yearnings, filling your lives with truth that sets free, filling your hearts with truth about me.”